-This highly accurate and granular dataset, with regional breakdowns, would be available to measure accurately the effect of any cycle
+This highly accurate and granular dataset, with regional breakdowns, would be available to measure accurately the effect of any cycle industry interventions in near real time.

 Data produced by the Bicycle Association's Market Data Service also underpins many of the policy proposals outlined in this document.